zhiqing-xiao/sn/README.md

 ----

-### Updated errata items that have been marked in PDFs sent on 2023-11-23.
+### Errata items that have been marked in PDFs sent on 2023-11-23.

 Update on 2023-11-23